Ayalem/Customer-Churn-Prediction-System/README.md

 # Customer Churn Prediction API

-*This project  is designed to predict customer churn and serve predictions through a **Flask REST API**.
+*This project  is designed to predict customer churn and serve predictions.
 It demonstrates the full ML lifecycle — from data preprocessing and model training to experiment tracking, deployment, and reproducibility using MLOps tools.

 ---